TWOEARS/auditory-front-end/README.md

 containing respectively the documentation of the framework, the source code, and various test scripts.
 Once Matlab opened, the source code (and if needed the other folders) should be added to the Matlab path.
-This can be done by executing the following script in the `./src` folder:
+This can be done by executing the following script in:
 ```Matlab
 >> startAuditoryFrontEnd
 ```